All Episodes

 We're sitting around debating how we treat people.

-We're debating what we're doing.
+We're debating whatever we're doing.

-we're not debating it.
+We're not debating it.

 We torture people and we've got to stop it.

-And then natural extension or conclusion of this is, well, uh, we're losing these people, they're being beheaded and they're being slaughtered, they're being executed precisely because of our torture.
+And then natural extension or conclusion of this is, well, we're losing these people.

 And that's just flat out wrong.